imagej/imagej.github.io/_pages/User_Guide_Layout_Test.md

     {% include warning-box content='Something critical like do not put Fiji in the Programm Files folder!' %}

-{% include warning-box content='Something critical like do not put Fiji in the Programm Files folder\!' %}
+{% include warning-box content='Something critical like do not put Fiji in the Programm Files folder!' %}

     {% include tech content='if necessary can be used for technical details.' %}